[Note: see related podcast and see affiliate stuff at the right]

 Smart Devices from Google, Amazon & Facebook

-This section covers a TON of products.
-Google and Amazon have made strong moves into the smart device market in recent years.
+Three companies at the forefront of this are Google, Amazon and Facebook.
 Google bought Nest and Fitbit.
 Amazon bought Ring video doorbell, Blink webcam, and the Eero wifi mesh router.
-They also introduced a Fitbit competitor called Halo.
+They also introduced a Fitbit competitor called Halo and an in-home flying spy drone called Ring Always Home Cam.
 Facebook launched its Portal devices and bought VR headset maker Oculus.

 Furthermore, these three companies are aggressively partnering with other companies to include the Alexa, Google Home and Facebook digital assistant and home automation features in their products, including the Echo and Google Nest smart speakers.
 While there is certainly money to be made just selling the hardware, all three of these companies are also using these platforms to monetize your data.
 While they’ve been trying to add privacy features and opt out capabilities, the goal here is obvious.